SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 }
 ```

 * `file_id` - int.
-An id of the file which should be attached to this form field as value.
+An ID of the file which should be attached to this form field as value.
 File must be uploaded
  before form submission.

 ***